 I arrived at the hotel late one night and after a long day of work, I just wanted to unpack and lay around.
 But I was hungry so I decided to splurge on room service.
 I order an appetizer (chicken wings) a meal (cheeseburger) and some water.
 The bill came to $57!
 Realize that this isn’t a high-end hotel either.

-So, I learned a lesson: do not eat at the hotel!
-This goes along with:
+So, I learned one of many money rules: do not eat at the hotel!
+This goes along with the following money rules:

 - Not buying gas at a highway off-ramp